feyman2016/michaellancaster/_posts/2013-05-30-what-technologies-im-using-to-blog.markdown

 ## Here's why I choose Jekyll

-I started looking for something more elegant that I could use git _I love git_ to deploy.
+<p>I started looking for something more elegant that I could use git _I love git_ to deploy.
 So I tried Github Pages and Jekyll a _blog-aware, static site generator in Ruby_ that uses Liquid template to process the templates.
-But I would do some experiments with Node.js and Ruby someday so I found <a href="http://heroku"></a>
+But I would do some experiments with Node.js and Ruby someday so I found <a href="http://www.heroku.com" title="Heroku" target="_blank">Heroku</a></p>

 ## Long story short

 **In the Back-End**
-- Heroku Server (AWESOME cloud application plataform ).
+- Heroku Server (AWESOME cloud application plataform).
 - Ruby (Jekyll, liquid template).
 - Git to deploy to my Heroku Cloud.